 Connecting internet from your Android phone to PC can be a tedious task if your PC doesn’t support Wifi.
 Here we will be explaining, how to connect the internet from mobile to PC by USB cable.
-The process of sharing the internet from smartphone via data cable is known as ‘USB Tethering’.
+The process of sharing the internet from mobile via data cable is known as ‘USB Tethering’.
 First of all, make sure you are having working internet connectivity on your smartphone.
 Limited internet usage plan may lead to high billings.
 Nowadays, most of the operators provide plans based on volume.

 Check the internet is working fine on your smartphone’s browser.
 Look for connectivity icons at top right of status bar on the screen.
 If it’s not working, you need to contact your operator’s customer support.
 They will guide you in configuring or activating the internet over your phone.